Major v. Deputy Head (Department of Fisheries and Oceans)

 C. Grievance 566-02-9109 (severance)

-314 Given that I allowed the grievor’s termination grievance, there is no need to examine her severance pay grievance, which therefore is dismissed.
+314 Since I allowed the grievor’s termination grievance, there is no need to examine her severance pay grievance, which therefore is dismissed.

 315 For all the above reasons, I make the following order: